 Be sure to pay a visit to the JFK Presidential Library of one of our country’s most influential and charismatic leaders, John F. Kennedy.
 This library and museum holds the largest collection Kennedy family materials in the world, including everything from televised interviews to rare family photographs.

 Follow the narrative of his presidency, and see the crises and successes that defined his time in office.
-Begin with a look at Kennedy on the campaign trail in 1960, see him as President in the briefing room, explore artifacts of the Space Program that he so famously championed, and even get to walk around a mock-up of the Oval Office the way it looked in Kennedy’s time.
+Begin with a look at Kennedy on the campaign trail in 1960.
+You’ll also see him as President in the briefing room and get to walk around a mock-up of the Oval Office the way it looked in Kennedy’s time. ‘

 There’s also a particular emphasis on the connections between JFK, the Kennedy family, and the city of Boston.
 It’s a wonderful attraction for anyone who loves Boston history, presidential libraries, or American history in general.